shecking/composers-companion-api/README.md

 ## Setup and Installation

-- Fork and clone this repository and its front-end counterpart using Git/GitHub
+-   Fork and clone this repository, and its front-end counterpart, using Git/GitHub
-- Navigate to this client repository using command line
+-   Navigate to the new composers-companion-api folder using command line
 -   Run `npm install` to install dependencies
 -   Run `npm run server` to start up a local server

 ## Planning Story: